yakoub/drupal7/products/README.md

 demostrates an implementation of hook_theme that utilizes `pattern` method.

-templates with pattern names must be copied to a theme directory for them to be detected and take affect.
+templates with pattern names must be copied to a theme directory for them to be detected and take affect. so i provided theme `bartik2` in same repository for testing purposes.

 the patterns are regular expression, and the `__` component is only convetion for better readabilty.